ignaciojimenez/ignaciojimenez/README.md

 You can find out more about me at [ignacio.systems](https://ignacio.systems/)

 ---

 Thanks for taking the time to read this.
 If you ever wonder where I’m coming from — just ask.

-**Things that trigger me.** Stating opinions as facts.
-Broad generalizations.
-Self-centeredness.
-Recurring victimism.

-You can find out more about me at [ignacio.systems](https://ignacio.systems/)

----

-Thanks for taking the time to read this.
-If you ever wonder where I’m coming from — just ask.